 How does grey literature get on AER?

-Archiving and preserving information is a membership benefit of AER; representatives from member organisations can upload content.
+AER member organisations can archiving and preserve their information as part of their membership benefits.
 Visit the membership page to find out how your organisation can become a member of AER and discover the benefits different membership tiers can provide.

-Once a membership organisation uploads their documents, the in-house editorial office performs routine checks before transferring the documents to CABI where they are permanently archived and indexed.
+Once a member organisation uploads their documents, the in-house editorial office perform routine checks before transferring the documents to CABI where they are permanently archived and indexed.

-Once fully processed, grey literature will become searchable on AER when it launches fully later in 2020 along with research articles and other information types.
+Once fully processed, grey literature will become searchable on AER along with research articles and other types of information.
 All uploaded documents will be displayed with relevant metadata including the member organisation name, logo, contact details, names of authors and an abstract or summary.